Penalties and sanctions: civil sanctions - behavioural penalties

 - Carrying on a controlled activity without approval – for the remainder of this guidance this will be referred to as trading without approval or TWA

 - Buying from an unapproved wholesaler

 The AWRS behavioural penalties rely heavily on the existing model for behavioural penalties across other taxes which were introduced in Finance Act 2008, Schedule 41.
 This guidance may look very similar to guidance contained in the Compliance Handbook specifically in relation to failure to notify a relevant obligation and the VAT and excise wrongdoing penalties.
 However, although the guidance may be similar, if not identical in some areas, you must follow this guidance if you are issuing an AWRS behavioural penalty.

-This technical policy guidance is owned by the Alcohol Strategy Team in Indirect Tax.
+This technical policy guidance is owned by the Alcohol Policy Team in Indirect Tax.
 Sections which are common to the Schedule 41 penalties are owned by Tax Administration Advice (TAA); Central Policy, for example, the sections covering Special Reduction.

 The imposition of an AWRS behavioural penalty does not restrict you issuing a Schedule 41 penalty at the same time where appropriate.

 The legislation for behavioural penalties for trading without approval and buying from an unapproved wholesaler is in Alcoholic Liquor Duties Act 1979 Section 88H and Schedule 2B.

 (Note – further guidance will be issued regarding the penalty/offence for buying from an unapproved wholesaler in due course - this came into effect on 1 April 2017)

 Trading without approval (TWA) – the application window